This article was last updated on: September 2018

 There was a surprise there.
 An Ilyushin Il-14!

-It was appreciated for operations in ill-prepared runways (something common with soviet Airplanes of the moment).
+It was appreciated for operations in ill-prepared runways.
+Something common with soviet Aeroplanes of the moment.

-I was told the one in Pyongyang was not legally airworthy since the late 80s, but what’s true is that it was VERY well conserved.
+They told me the one in Pyongyang was not legally airworthy since the late 80s.
+But what’s true is that it was VERY well conserved.

-So I got off after flying on such a tremendous crown jewel of an Airplane, just to be able to see first hand another one that wasn’t even on the schedule.
+So, I got off after flying on such a tremendous crown jewel of an Aeroplane, just to be able to see firsthand another one that wasn’t even on the schedule.